Abhinav-Choudhary/Webapp/README.md

     - To build the machine image

 # API Endpoints
+Note: The authenticated endpoints require verification.
+When a new user is created, the application sends an email to the user with the verification link, click on the link to verify user.
+Without verification endpoints like GET and PUT will not work.
+Verification link stays active for 2 minutes, past which there is no way to request to another verification link.

+(While running locally, use "http://localhost:8080" with below mentioned end points)

 The following api end points are supported:
-(While running locally, use "http://localhost:8080" with below mentioned end points)
 - GET: /v1/user/self
   - This is an authenticated endpoint and requires an username and password
   - Returns details of current user in response